 Having your own media — in this case, a newsletter — and using that media to grow your business is an advanced tactic, but one that doesn’t have to be complicated to execute.

 At The Newsletter Pro, we are experts at creating and mailing custom newsletters and FSIs.
 We can provide this service to your business very easily, and only takes about an hour of your time (or your team’s time) every month.
-To get a detailed overview of how a newsletter would directly benefit your business and help you achieve your goals, all you have to do is call 208-297-5700 or click www.TheNewsletterPro.com/Schedule for a no-obligation, no-cost discovery call with either Amanda or myself.
+To get a detailed overview of how a newsletter would directly benefit your business and help you achieve your goals, all you have to do is call 208-297-5700 or click www.TheNewsletterPro.com/Schedule for a no-obligation, no-cost discovery call with one of our marketing consultants.

 Here’s how it works: You’ll get two hours of design/project management time for your FSI creation, as well as free printing and postage for a single-sided FSI.
 As an additional bonus, for the first eight people to get started, I will personally review your FSI sales copy that you provide to us and give feedback.
 I will also take a look at the final FSI shortly before it goes to print, just to make sure everything is 100 percent spot on.

-Everything we do here at The Newsletter Pro is custom and unique for each of our customers, so as I mentioned, the first step is to have a discovery call with either Amanda or myself, so we can find out more about your business and see how a newsletter may fit into your current strategy.
+Everything we do here at The Newsletter Pro is custom and unique for each of our customers, so as I mentioned, the first step is to have a discovery call with a member of our consulting team, so we can find out more about your business and see how a newsletter may fit into your current strategy.
 Once we know more about you and your business, we will be able to provide a custom quote that is as unique to your business as your newsletter will be.

 To get a discovery call, either call my office at 208-297-5700 or go online to www.TheNewsletterPro.com/Schedule.